Processing a refund

 Initiate the refund flow

-The refund flow begins with an HTTP request sent from Shopify to the provider's refund session URL as provided during app extension configuration:
+The refund flow begins with an HTTP request sent from Shopify to the provider's refund session URL as provided during payments app extension configuration:

 ||Unique identifier for the refund attempt.
 Used as the idempotency key.
 It can be assumed that requests with a given ID are identical to any previously-received requests with the same ID.||